igrowing/esp8266_nodemcu_generic_start/README.md

 Actuators are esp8266 modules that mainly online 24/7.
 They should be always ready to recive a command from the network and do the action.
 Actuators are minded to fastest performance.

 **Subclasses:**
 - Sensors may have a subclass of "greedy" sensors.
 The "greediness" is defined by higher power consumption.
-The nature of greedy sensor comes from necessity to report quicly on upcoming changes.
+The nature of greedy sensor comes from necessity to report quickly on upcoming changes.
 Example: human presense sensor, security sensor, etc. This subclass must have better power supply/management than resular sensor.
 - Actuators may have a subclass of "lean" actuators.
 The "leaniness" comes from lower power consumption, resulted with postponed response/action.
 Example: garden watering actuator.
 This subclass is not always on and poered in similar to regular sensor way (from ambient).
+Some actuators may have a sensor function.
+Example: power switch can sense the current/voltage/power consumption.

 <hr>